 Financial Literacy 101

 Think personal finance is tricky?
-We made it easy for you.
+We make it easy for you.

 Personal finance is hard.
 We get it.
 It’s complicated and overwhelming.